Marcosdaag/Marcosdaag/README.md

 - 📩 Fullstack Developer expanding my knowledge through practical projects.
 Passionate about learning new technologies and building solutions from scratch.

-- 🔭 I’m currently Working on medical booking app.
+- 🔭 I’m currently Working on my portfolio.

 - 🤝 I’m available for freelancing.